How to Make a Fish Trap Out of a Bottle

-I have a deep bucket which I use to keep the fish in and this I keep in the shade.
+I have a deep bucket that I use to keep the fish in and this I keep in the shade.
 Several times throughout the day, I empty this and put the fish into the freezer.
 There are a couple of items you should be aware of regarding using this method.

 - The fish need oxygen and if they are left too long in a bucket the oxygen will soon become depleted.
 You'll know this is the case if you see them gasping for air on the surface.
 Don't let this happen, although they are going to be killed, you don't need to make them suffer.

 - Don't fill the bucket more than half full with water.
 Some fish jump and can propel themselves up and out of a bucket and wiggle their way back to the body of water.
 I learned this the hard way.
 I had caught about 40 fish and when I went back to check half of them were missing.
 Their jumping skills will also be evident when you are getting them out of the bucket.

 - I put a colander in our outside sink and pour the bucket of fish into it.
 It is a good idea to use the sink strainer as an extra security measure as you don't want any small fish to get stuck in the plughole.